-By default, the Format Resolution setting in the Render Settings of the Deliver page matches the timeline resolution when "Match timeline settings" is enabled in the Output Scaling Preset in Project Settings.
+By default, the Format Resolution setting in the Render Settings of the Deliver page matches the timeline resolution when "Match timeline settings" is enabled in the Output Scaling Preset in the Image Scaling panel of the Project Settings.

 Choosing a new resolution from the "Set Resolution to" pop-up menu lets you override the current Format Resolution setting before rendering.
 Using this control, you can queue up multiple jobs, each set to a different resolution, to output multiple formats during a single render session.
-For more information on rendering and setting up jobs for the Render Queue, see Chapter 33, "Using the Deliver Page."
+For more information on rendering and setting up jobs for the Render Queue, see Chapter 73, "Using the Deliver Page."